Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/5 - Operating Systems/20 - Process Management.md

 ```

+Acts like FCFS since it's non-preemptive, unless we know priority ahead and can schedule arrival time based on priority.
 ## Round Robin (Time Quantum = 4)

 There is a context switch whenever the Quantum finishes, the process goes back into the back of the waiting queue.
 The Q decreases by 1 with each time unit.